1/14Azure App Services have updated Python 3.4.1 to 3.6.6

 - You will not be accepted on the “MySQL Database on Azure” service as of the date of this announcement

-Please refer to MySQL Database on Azure Migration FAQs for the most common questions of this migration.
+Please refer to MySQL Database on Azure Migration FAQs for the most common questions related to this migration

 11/16Azure Support Plan Notification